 What age should you wean your baby from the pacifier?

-Most children are emotionally ready to wean off the pacifier on their own by 2 to 4 years old.
+Most children are emotionally ready to stop using the pacifier on their own by 2 to 4 years old.
 So, you might want to start planting the seed in your tot’s mind that the day to say bye-bye binkie is coming.
 From time to time, you might say something like, “When kids turn 3, the pacifier fairy flies away with old pacis and brings back new toys!
 I wonder what she’ll bring you!”

 How to Stop Pacifier Use